Psilocybin and Cannabis for Protecting and Healing Athletes’ Brains

-In addition to cannabis, psilocybin (“magic mushrooms”) has been approved by the FDA for clinical trials to help treat intractable depression, a dangerous and common symptom of traumatic brain injury.
+In addition to cannabis, psilocybin (“magic mushrooms”) was approved by the FDA for clinical trials to help treat intractable depression 2, a dangerous and common symptom of traumatic brain injury.
 Psilocybin is recognized as one of the safest recreational drugs ever known.
 As a result, scientists at Johns Hopkins have recommended rescheduling it and increasing its availability.

 A Future for Cannabis and Psychedelics?

 In sum, two natural substances that were classified as having a high potential for abuse and no recognized medical benefit have now come to the forefront as the most promising and least harmful drugs available for some of the most intractable mental disorders known today.

 Hopefully, our improved understanding of cannabis and psilocybin (particularly the cost-benefit analysis) will lead to improved access to safe and effective treatments for head trauma, such as concussions.

 In the United States, the medical use of cannabis and/or psilocybin will likely require formulations comprising known amounts of known drugs because most physicians in the U.S. are unlikely to recommend that their patients consume unknown amounts of unknown molecules.
 Accordingly, many physicians are unlikely to recommend that patients consume naturally occurring cannabis and/or “magic mushrooms” because of the inherent chemical variability in those naturally occurring organisms.